 In 2004, the South Korean government passed the Act on the Promotion of the Development, Use And Diffusion of New And Renewable Energy (the Act).
-With the goal of becoming one of the five largest producers of new and renewable energy, the government has announced that a total of South Korean won (KRW)40 trillion (EUR25.8 billion, USD34.2 billion) will be invested in renewable energy by 2015.
+With the goal of becoming one of the five largest producers of new and renewable energy, the government has announced that a total of 40 trillion South Korean won (KRW) (EUR25.8 billion, USD34.2 billion) will be invested in renewable energy by 2015.

 This investment includes KRW22.4 trillion invested by the nation’s 30 largest industrial groups by 2013, KRW7 trillion of government contribution, and KRW10.6 trillion from other private sectors.
-South Korea has already seen substantial financial investment in renewable energy in recent years, including KRW2 trillion (EUR1.3 billion, USD1.7 billion) from the government in the last two years.
+South Korea has already seen substantial financial investment in renewable energy in recent years, including KRW1.8trillion (EUR1.3 billion, USD1.8 billion) from the government in the last 2 years (2012 – 2013).

 To reach this goal, the government is implementing initiatives in four major areas: